PyDevC/kero/README.md

 A GPU accelerated Database system

-We use a similar approach to Tensor Query Computation that uses Tensor Computation Runtimes.
+We use a similar approach to Tensor Query Processor that uses Tensor Computation Runtimes.